jonovate/quizzy/Question_1_2/README.md

 ## Solution

+*If I had a smidge more time, I would have had the python scripts running in their own containers, sharing same network as DB.*

+Commands for all DB's:

 ```pip install -r requirements.txt``` to ensure all libraries exist

 ```python generate_events.py > events.json``` to generate the event data

 ### Postgres

-Created explicit columns for metadata.
+- Created explicit columns for metadata.

-Considered keyword search as indexes.
+- Considered keyword search as indexes.

 Two versions: Half normalized (only event types and colors, did not bother names, foods, etc. due to time .. realize in fully normalized world they would be) and anther using metadata and JSONB for the user data.
 See DDL sql.